“Life is a moderately good play with a badly written third act.” – Truman Capote

 And then there are the many of you who called and SANG happy birthday to me.
 Who knew I had so many friends with interesting voices.
 Actually my daughter in law was first and she played the guitar as well; then my friend Jess who not only played the guitar but added her toddler daughter as performer.
 The rest of you were beautiful but without the guitar and baby it didn’t quite have the same impact (just kidding).
 SO THANK YOU ALL ALSO.
 (But perhaps you could take up a musical instrument this year…because I am in isolation and determined to do it all over again in 2021).
 And thanks to my sons who ordered a thermometer and masks and took a distanced walk with me.

 And finally, to the sweet cards and pretty little gifts some of you dropped on my front step.
 Virus-free of course.
-They were kind and lovely as were the park photos.
+They were kind and lovely as were the photos.
 Here’s a photo of the cards and the poem my cousin Arne in Norway shared.
-It is lovely, from one of my favorite poets, and doubly pertinent.
+It is lovely, from one of my favorite poets.

 Spring and All [By the road to the contagious hospital]